nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

     return Y
 {% endhighlight %}

-`prange()` takes a few other arguments including `num_threads` - which will default to the number of cores on your system - and `schedule` - which has to do with load balancing.
+`prange()` takes a few other arguments including `num_threads`: which will default to the number of cores on your system and `schedule`: which has to do with load balancing.
 The simplest option here is 'static' which just breaks the loop into equal chunks.
-This is fine if all steps in the loop compute in around the same time, if not one thread may finish before the others leaving resources idle.
+This is fine if all steps compute in around the same time.
+If not, one thread may finish before the others leaving resources idle.
 In this case, you might try 'dynamic' (see the [docs](http://docs.cython.org/src/userguide/parallelism.html) for detail).

-The other key issue is how your variables are handled in memory: that is, which variables are shared between threads and which are private or local.
-With multi-threading this can very quickly get complex.
+The other key issue is memory management: that is, which variables are shared between all threads and which are private or 'thread local'.
+With multi-threading this can quickly get rather complex .
 The good thing with Cython is that all of this detail is - in true Python style - magically inferred from your code.

-The basic idea is that variables that are only read from are shared, while variables assigned to are thread private.
+The basic idea is that variables that are only read from are shared, while variables assigned to are private.

 An important special case are 'reduction' variables. `cython.parallel` will take any variable with an in-place operator (i.e., `+=') as a reduction, which means that the thread local values are combined after all threads have completed to give you a final value.
 This is useful if you need to compute a sum: